 - Excessive exposure to UV rays can cause melasma in people with darker skin tones (2).

-- Anxiety traits and using anxiolytic drugs and antidepressants also increase your risk (3).
+- Anxiety traits and using anxiolytic drugsi XA group of medications used to treat or prevent anxiety disorders or symptoms. and antidepressants also increase your risk (3).

-- Apart from pregnant women and those using contraceptives, post-menopausal women who receive progesterone during hormone therapy are also prone to facial melasma (4).
+- Apart from pregnant women and those using contraceptives, post-menopausali XThe period of time following menopause, which is when a person’s menstrual periods come to an end. women who receive progesteronei XA hormone mainly secreted in the ovaries that is crucial for pregnancy, menstruation, and sperm production. during hormone therapy are also prone to facial melasma (4).

 2. Post- Inflammatory Hyperpigmentation (PIH)